 When do you move on from the one who didn’t have your back when you needed it the most?

 When do you give up on a relationship you’ve got a lot invested in?

 I can’t answer these questions, because it’s different for everyone, and no one should tell you otherwise.
-You have to go deep within yourself and take the time you need to heal, and if time does not lessen the wound, or the wound keeps festering by new actions and new words…then you need to decide like you would with a gash in your leg, when you’re going to pour the peroxide directly into the cut and deal with the sting before the infections crawls upwards and rots away the healthy parts left of your flesh.
+You have to go deep within yourself and take the time you need to heal, and if time does not lessen the wound, or the wound keeps festering by new actions and new words…then you need to decide like you would with a gash in your leg, if you’re going to pour the peroxide directly into the cut and deal with the sting or let the infection crawls upwards and rot away the healthy parts left of your flesh.

 We are all given an innate ability to cope with a lot of injuries and heal.
 I don’t think there is a person alive who hasn’t been betrayed or hurt in some way by someone they care deeply about.
 Sometimes they can be honest with the person about what they need going forward and the relationship can be salvaged.
 Other times they are honest and try but eventually they can try no more-the person has taken all from them they had to give.
 Other times still they forgive and are able to get past it enough to rebuild a different newer relationship with that person.
 Sometimes they do that and come full circle to have to do it again or end it.
 Each case is different, all of them have a story and a voice.

 One thing I will say from what I’ve learned so far in life, you’ll have a lot of voices telling you different paths to take and why it’s right to take that path.
 Religious voices will often tell you to turn the other cheek, forgive and forget, offer grace and move on.
 Secular voices will tell you to break off the friendship or arrangement, return the favor, what goes around comes around, throw that person out of your life, lock the door and throw away the key.